mynofapjourney/mynofapjourney.github.io/README.md

 Tomorrow morning I will go to the doctor.
 Recovery will take a few weeks, I guess, probably 3 or 4 weeks.

 I wonder how this will impact my nofap journey.
 Positively, or negatively?
 No idea, let us see.

+# Day 15 - Friday, June 16, 2023
+I feel quite fit despite the stitches.
+I am on antibiotics and a low dose of painkillers.
+Since about today late morning, I can walk without any crutch / walking stick, but only slowly.
+I am making sure to have proper meal times due to the medicines.

+At the moment my body is asking for sleep.
+I might watch one youtube video and then go and sleep for a few hours.

+I am now and then thinking of the erotic story book which I downloaded four days ago.
+I am sometimes tempted to download it again, but up until now, I have been resisting this temptation.

+Ok, until tomorrow then.